 Program Overview: Paternity Establishment through Division of Child Support

 The Division of Child Support provides services for the establishment of paternity, and the establishment, modification and enforcement of child support orders to help families become or remain economically secure.
 Fathers can apply for these services to even if they don’t have custody of their children.
-Contact them for more information or application at 800-457-6202 or check their website at www.childsupportonline.wa.gov.
+Contact them for more information or application at 800-457-6202 or check their website at www.childsupportonline.wa.gov (look on the left side and click on Establishing Parentage).

 Did You Know?